NVIDIA GPU Support

 Why does minikube not support NVIDIA GPUs on macOS?

-VM drivers supported by minikube for macOS doesn’t support GPU passthrough:
+drivers supported by minikube for macOS doesn’t support GPU passthrough:

 For quite a while, all Mac hardware (both laptops and desktops) have come with Intel or AMD GPUs (and not with NVIDIA GPUs).
 Recently, Apple added support for eGPUs, but even then all the supported GPUs listed are AMD’s.